 It helps to set final deliverables for the teams.
 This can be a slide deck, a pitch video, or just a good picture and description of the final prototype.
-We also would like some data from you as organiser to create our global report!
+Videos will be included in our Youtube playlist (on the Global Goals Jam account).